 - needing to know everything the victim is doing

 This type of abuse can occur along with other forms of abuse, or on its own, and can cause significant damage either way.
 It can happen in multiple contexts, including intimate relationships, adult-child relationships, child-child bullying, and workplace bullying.

 Abusers may start off relationships behaving normally or with the abuser laying love and attention on thick in order to create the initial bond.
 Some research has indicated that the underlying motivators to be emotionally abusive are a need for control and a need to break down the victim’s self-esteem.

 Certain groups are at increased risk of being targeted with this type of abuse, including people with disabilities, the elderly, Indigenous people, and people with language or culture barriers.

 Signs of abuse that might be overtly apparent include someone going along with their partner on everything, rarely going out in public unless they’re with their partner, describing their partner as jealous or possessive, or having a drop in self-esteem or major personality change.

 The abuse abuse can cause significant long-lasting harm to both physical and mental health, including chronic pain, PTSD, depression, and anxiety.

-Crisis Text Line offers several myths and facts about emotional abuse:
+Crisis Text Line offers several myths and facts:

 “MYTH: Emotional and physical abuse always occur together.